Stork, close to a person, it indicates a change of the current home, at a distance the change is delayed.Original Instructions

 Starting with the Das Spiel der Hofnung, several Lenormand decks (Wüst, Piatnik, et cetera) show a stork consuming a frog.
 It is likely a reference to the Frog King fables; however, storks consume amphibians, newts and snakes.
 Consequently, the Stork card is seen as being able to neutralise the Serpent card.

-In the draw below, we see that the Lord would be able to circumvent the danger posed Serpent through a change in direction.
+In the draw below, we see that the Gentleman would be able to circumvent the danger posed Serpent through a change in direction.
 Failure to do so would result in it coming back to bite him.

 The Stork card is the Queen of Hearts (dame de cœur), associated with the Abrahamic heroine Judith.
 Judith’s actions were an agent of change in the war between Israel and Assyria.
 As such, the Stork can be read as a woman.